 Is it possible to have a private room?

-Due to the nature of the accommodation we will be staying at, it is possible but for a very large single supplement.
+Due to the nature of the accommodation we will be staying at, and the extremely high cost of accommodation in Israel, it is possible — but for a very large single supplement.
 Contact us for details.

 Will I need travel insurance?

 Yes, everyone will be required to have personal travel insurance for the duration of the trip.
 World Nomads offers coverage at incredibly affordable rates — we recommend their travel insurance, which will reimburse you in the case of flight delay, medical issues, and more.
 Diving insurance will also be mandatory for anyone completing the Red Sea dives.

 You must be 18 years old or older.What about visas?

 Visas are not required for travel to Israel from the US, Canada, The UK, or many other countries.
 Traveling to Israel can be slightly intimidating given the more complicated restrictions, but we’re here to help!